2AUK/CQCPP/README.md

 #### C++ Quantum Chemistry Project

-Writing quantum chemistry software in C++.
-This is essentially just a project for learning C++ and some computational quantum chemistry.
+Quantum chemistry software in C++.
+More updates as I expand on features.